Skip to main content

 • When you configure MCP clients on a Virtual Key, its settings take full precedence.

-• Bifrost automatically generates an x-bf-mcp-include-tools header based on your VK configuration.
+• Bifrost automatically generates an x-bf-mcp-include-tools header based on your VK configuration (unless disable_auto_tool_inject is enabled or the caller already sent the header).
 This acts as a strict allow-list for the request.

 For each MCP client associated with a Virtual Key, you can specify the allowed tools: